JasperGeurtz/Oh-Family/README.md

  - Rebuilds techtree required if destroyed
  - Worker Defense
  - "Adaptive" gas/mineral collection depending on needs
- - "Learns" if the build worked last game and adapts accordingly (thanks to n00by for the code snippet for this)

 ### Compilation
 Compile with compiler set to language level C++17